openMSL/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context:**
 Add any other context about the problem here.

-If you know a person, who could answer this issue, feel free to asign them.
+If you know a person, who could answer this issue, feel free to assign them.
 Otherwise, the maintainer group will assign someone.